maxred787/GreenSHeartCodingTest/README.md

 Created: 12/10/24

+# Assumptions
+- Users can understand English
+- Medication may not always be recorded by the patient
+- Home page will only be displayed after user login

 # Part 1

 For simplicity, a bottom navigation bar is used to allow users to switch between the home page and login page.